Anxiety is common amongst entrepreneurs

 Adrian Wells and other researchers have found that external signs of anxiety help intensify and sustain anxiety.
 Similarly, research conducted by the British Institute of Psychiatry has found that people who suffer from high social anxiety are more likely to perceive other people’s concerns and then interpret this as a very negative thing.
 That’s why the most crucial step in overcoming entrepreneurial stress is to accept that anxiety is, in the end, relatively standard.

 According to psychologists, people who focus on their personal strengths and coping resources successfully reduce their anxiety.
-Meanwhile, people who interpret their anxiety as weakness and disability increase their stress level.
+Meanwhile, people who interpret their anxiety as weakness and disability increase their stress levels.

 And in the business world?
 You will never meet an entrepreneur whose work does not create stress.
 So, once again, reducing stress begins by accepting its banality.